mfaulk/mfaulk.github.io/_posts/2024-10-28-evolution-of-snarks.md

 # PCPs: Probabilistically Checkable Proofs
 The development of IPs, in turn, led to probabilistically checkable proofs (PCPs).
 IPs also led to hardness of approximation results, see The Tale of the PCP Theorem.
-I think this material ties into a number of complexity theory results (IP = PSPACE, and MIP = NEXP), hardness of approximations.
+This material ties into a number of complexity theory results (IP = PSPACE, and MIP = NEXP), hardness of approximations.

 - [Babai 91] Checking computations in polylogarithmic time.
 - [AS'92] Probabilistic checking of proofs: a new characterization of NP.